-- 7.4 The Group companies reviewed the useful life of the property, plant and equipment through the depreciation committee, in order to determine the estimated useful life of their equipment.
-Following the findings of the committee, minor changes were made in the estimated useful life of certain assets. - 7.5 Most of the real estate assets used by the Company are leased under a capitalized finance lease from the Israel Lands Administration as from 1993 for 49 years, with an option for an extension of another 49 years.
-Lease rights are amortized over the term of the lease period. - 7.6 The Company has started to install a fiber-optic network as near as possible to the customer's home.
-The unexercised investment amounts to NIS 98 million. - 7.7 At the reporting date, there are agreements to purchase property, plant and equipment amounting to NIS 98 million (in 2012, NIS 128 million). - 7.8 In accordance with the Telecommunications Order (Telecommunications and Broadcasts) (Determination of Essential Service Provided by Bezeq The Israel Telecommunication Corp.
-Ltd.), 1997, approval from the Prime Minister and Minister of Communications is required to confer rights in some of the Company's assets (including switches, cable network, transmission network, and information and databases). - 7.9 In accordance with its cellular license, Pelephone is not permitted to sell, lease or pledge any of its assets used for the implementation of the license, without the consent of the Minister of Communications, except for: - A. A pledge on one of the license assets in favor of a bank operating lawfully in Israel, to receive bank credit, provided that it submitted notice to the Ministry of Communications regarding the pledge it intends to register, noting that the pledge agreement includes a clause ensuring that in any event, exercise of the rights by the bank will not impair, in any way, the services provided under the license. - B. Sale of items of equipment when implementing an upgrade, including sale of equipment by the trade-in method. - 7.10 For information about liens for loans and borrowings, see Note 11.
+- 7.3 The Group companies reviewed the useful life of the property, plant and equipment through the depreciation committee, in order to determine the estimated useful life of their equipment.
+Following the findings of the committees, minor changes were made in the estimated useful life of certain assets. - 7.4 Most of the real estate assets used by the Company are leased under a capitalized finance lease from the Israel Lands Administration as from 1993 for 49 years, with an option for an extension of another 49 years.
+Lease rights are amortized over the term of the lease period. - 7.5 In 2013, the Company started to install a fiber optic network that will reach the subscriber's home.
+As at December 31, 2014, the unexercised investment in assets amounts to NIS 216 million. - 7.6 At the reporting date, there are agreements to purchase property, plant and equipment amounting to NIS 88 million (in 2013, NIS 98 million). - 7.7 In accordance with the Telecommunications Order (Telecommunications and Broadcasts) (Determination of Essential Service Provided by Bezeq The Israel Telecommunication Corp.
+Ltd.), 1997, approval from the Prime Minister and Minister of Communications is required to confer rights in some of the Company's assets (including switches, cable network, transmission network, and information and databases). - 7.8 In accordance with its cellular license, Pelephone is not permitted to sell, lease or pledge any of its assets used for the implementation of the license, without the consent of the Minister of Communications, except for: - A. A pledge on one of the license assets in favor of a bank operating lawfully in Israel, to receive bank credit, provided that it submitted notice to the Ministry of Communications regarding the pledge it intends to register, noting that the pledge agreement includes a clause ensuring that in any event, exercise of the rights by the bank will not impair, in any way, the services provided under the license. - B. Sale of items of equipment when implementing an upgrade, including sale of equipment by the trade-in method. - 7.9 For information about negative liens for loans and borrowings, see Note 11.